fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/publications.md

 ---
 **Work in progress**<br>

 <p style="font-size:small">N.M.
 Fernandez, <b>Perez-Fodich.
 A</b>, L.A.
 Derry, J.L.
 Druhan.
-A first look at Ge/Si partitioning during amorphous silica precipitation: Implications for Ge/Si as a tracer for silicate weathering. <i>under review at Geochimica et Cosmochimica Acta</i>.</p>
+A first look at Ge/Si partitioning during amorphous silica precipitation: Implications for Ge/Si as a tracer for silicate weathering. <i>Under review at Geochimica et Cosmochimica Acta</i>.</p>

 <p style="font-size:small">The effect of weathering in runoff-to-groundwater partitioning in the Island of Hawaii: perspectives for landscape evolution.<br>
 <b>A. Perez-Fodich</b>, L. A. Derry, M.T.
 Walter, J. Marçais. <i>In prep for JGR Earth Surface</i>.</p>